proycon/LaMachine/lamachine_v2_plan.md

 It is also good to stress the main difference between LaMachine and the WP3 VRE.
 LaMachine is all about distribution, deployment and access to software tools in any form it is available; from low-level interfaces to high-level interfaces.
-The WP3 VRE plan is more about building an infrastructure for serving various tools (without necessarily providing the actual software), providing interfaces to and around these tools, as well as providing access to data and search facilities for both.
+The WP3 VRE plan is more about building a high-level (i.e. higher degree of abstraction) infrastructure for serving various tools (without necessarily providing the actual software), providing interfaces to and around these tools, as well as providing access to data and search facilities for both.

 In this LaMachine v2 plan, we start with what we have, collaborate with CLARIAH partners, and attempt to work towards higher interoperability within a single distribution.
 I believe this lays a good foundation for further work as envisioned in the VRE plan.